mycordaapp/registry/README.md

 * The `Registry` is not thread safe.
 Application initialisation code that stores in the `Registry` should be single threaded.

-As an example, we now include shape interfaces, and store some implementing classes in the `Registry`.
+As an example, we now include shape interfaces and store some implementing classes in the `Registry`.

 ```kotlin
 interface Square